Skip to content

 But how exactly can you build a truly healthy, balanced meal at Chipotle?
 We spoke with two dietitians, Sarah Mirkin, RD, founder of Kitchen Coach, and Jennifer Tasca, RD, to discover the healthiest way to build a Chipotle order.
 With their insights, we found some great ways to make our own Chipotle orders as healthy as possible — and they shared their favorite orders with us, too.

-1. Add flavor without adding saturated fat
+1. Add flavor without adding saturated fat.

 Healthy fats like guacamole are a great choice, but the saturated fats found in some of the Chipotle menu items are not recommended.
 “Chips may seem harmless, but one order packs a whopping 25 grams of fat and 73 grams of carbs,” says Mirkin.
 She also recommends steering clear of the side of queso blanco sauce.
 “Adding this to a dish, especially the large size, will most likely send you over the edge in terms of calories, sodium, and saturated fat.”

 Instead, mix and match with the salsas for a variety of flavors.
 The fresh tomato salsa is mild, sweet — and totally healthy.
-Same goes for both the red and green tomatillo salsas.
+The same goes for both the red and green tomatillo salsas.
 The roasted chili-corn salsa isn’t bad for you, but it does pack a good number of carbs, so be mindful of that when building your order and make sure you’re balancing it out with a high-protein option.

-2. Double up on plant proteins
+2. Double up on plant proteins.

 If you follow a vegan or vegetarian diet, you can choose from black beans, pinto beans, or sofritas as your protein choice — and if you add meat to your plate, starting with a base of beans is a great idea, too.
 “Beans are a good source of protein, and an excellent source of dietary fiber,” Mirkin says.
 Since a serving of beans only provides 8g of protein, however, she recommends choosing both the beans and sofritas if you’re choosing a vegan or vegetarian meal.